PorkPy/research_blogger/README.md

 # research_blogger
-An AI bot that reviews the latest AI research papers from Arxiv and creates blog and twitter posts about them
+An AI bot that reviews the latest AI research papers from Arxiv and creates blog and Threads posts about them.